mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-charts.md

 ## New Waterfall chart based on `go.Figure()`

 The below examples shows a more involved use-case.
 We create and style a waterfall chart, and add it alongside a filter to the dashboard.
-The example is based on [this](https://plotly.com/python/waterfall-charts/) tutorial.
+The example is based on [a plotly waterfall chart tutorial](https://plotly.com/python/waterfall-charts/).

 !!! example "Custom `go.Figure()` waterfall chart with a `Parameter`"
     === "app.py"